 “You gotta commit.
 You’ve gotta go out there and improvise and you’ve gotta be completely unafraid to die.
 You’ve got to be able to take a chance to die.
 And you have to die lots.
 You have to die all the time.”

-Sage words from Mr. Bill Murray there, master of comic timing and a very apt choice for the patron saint of this intimate comedy club in Angel Islington.
+Sage words from Mr. Bill Murray, master of comic timing and a very apt choice for the patron saint of this intimate comedy club in Islington.

 Open seven days a week, it takes the form of an old Victorian boozer; a proper local watering hole with a wooden bar in the corner, damask wallpaper and a hotchpotch of tables and chairs.
 There’s a mini library of comedy tomes you can borrow from, and the famous ‘Top 5’ wall, where comedians and punters write out various lists from ‘Top 5 Barrys’ to ‘Top 5 Films Directed By Men Who Don’t Pass The Bechtel Test’.